npowdthavee/AIClimatePluralisticIgnorance/README.md

 1. Construction of country-level ground-truth measures from survey data
 2. Elicitation of predictions from multiple LLMs using controlled prompts
 3. Evaluation against statistical benchmarks
-4. Diagnostic tests designed to distinguish structured inference from data exposure
+4. Diagnostic and memorisation falsification tests designed to distinguish structured inference from data exposure

 ---